Financial Advisor Blog

 - liberalizing immigration.

 Today, many people in Europe, Great Britain, and the U.S. are questioning nos.
-2 and 3—particularly President Trump, his principal political adviser Stephen Bannon, and his top economic adviser Peter Navarro, who are questioning the benefits of trade, especially when that trade causes the U.S. to have a trade deficit with another country.
+2 and 3—particularly President Trump and his top economic adviser Peter Navarro, who are questioning the benefits of trade, especially when that trade causes the U.S. to have a trade deficit with another country.

 Trade deficits reduce economic growth, according to a theory posited by the great 18th-century Scottish economist and philosopher David Hume: the outflow of gold to pay the shortfall (trade deficit) would contract the money supply and automatically lead to the reduction of domestic prices, as if by an “invisible hand.”